-We recommend the hat the: Response Department of Transport periodically review governance arrangements for transport planning to assess whether they remain fit for purpose in supporting integrated transport planning (see section 3.2).
-Accepted continue to emphasise, embed and monitor leadership and cultural change as it moves towards more integrated transport planning (see sections 3.1 and 3.2).
-Accepted ensure its approach to formulating advice to government on transport investment priorities demonstrates the results of integrated planning for the transport system (see section 3.3).
-Accepted
+We recommend that the: Response Department of Transport periodically review governance arrangements for tran planning to assess whether they remain fit for purpos supporting integrated transport planning (see section e in 6. continue to emphasise, embed and monitor leadershi cultural change as it moves towards more integrated planning (see sections 3.1 and 3.2). ensure its approach to formulating advice to government transport investment priorities demonstrates the resuintegrated planning for the transport system (see sect lts of

-1. Audit context
+Audit context